 Holy Communion for the Housebound

-Parishioners who are housebound or unwell may arrange to have Holy Communion brought to them at their home or in Hospital.
+Parishioners who are housebound or unwell may have Holy Communion brought to them at their home or in Hospital.

-The Parish has three active Eucharistic Ministers, and we could use a few more.
+We have three active Eucharistic Ministers – but could do with a few more.

 Our Rosary Group meet every Wednesday at 09:30 in St Benet’s, and would be delighted to welcome more parishioners to this wonderful, traditional prayer to Our Lady.